visserle/AnkiOps/README.md

 ## Features

 - Fully round-trip, bidirectional sync that handles cards identites, moves, deletions, drifts, and conflicts.
+- Support for Base (Q&A) and Cloze notes using DeckOps templates
 - Markdown support with nearly all features (including syntax-highlighted code blocks, supported on desktop and mobile)
 - Built-in Git integration with autocommit for tracking all changes
 - Image support via VS Code where images are directly copied into your Anki media folder (automatically set up)
-- Support for Base (Q&A) and Cloze notes
 - Simple CLI interface: after initialization, only two commands are needed for daily use

 ## Getting Started